 CYBER INSURANCE

-Town n’ Country Title, LLC maintains a cyber-insurance policy against the acts of those trying to unlawfully transfer funds via electronic methods.
+Town n’ Country Title maintains a cyber-insurance policy against the acts of those trying to unlawfully transfer funds via electronic methods.
 This policy is to further protect funds and to minimize the exposure to a loss of client funds.
 A copy of TNCT’s summary of insurance is available upon request.

 2.02 Escrow Account Authorizations

 Require that while one person may initiate a wire transfer, a second person must approve the wire.
 The funds are not debited from the agent escrow account until the wire is approved by the second person.
+A written policy is in place.

 2.03 Account Reconciliations